apereo/cas/docs/cas-server-documentation/installation/Troubleshooting-Guide.md

 you may also want to look into your `catalina.out` and `localhost-X-Y-Z.log` log files to learn more about source of issues.

-## Deployment Problem; X Configuration Issue.
-Can You Help?
+## Deployment Problem; Configuration Issue X. Can You Help?

 [Study this](#review-logs).